aspose-words/Aspose.Words-API-References/english/net/aspose.words/inodechangingcallback/nodeinserted/_index.md

 ---
 title: INodeChangingCallback.NodeInserted
 second_title: Aspose.Words for .NET API Reference
-description: Called when a node belonging to this document has been inserted into another node.
+description: Called when a node belonging to this document has been inserted into another node in C#
 type: docs
 weight: 10
 url: /net/aspose.words/inodechangingcallback/nodeinserted/